khao2393/Fintech-Case-Study/README.md

 ​
  If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 *I would advise robinhood to shift more into the banking industry.
 Currently they give the customers an option to have a debit card to use for payments and investments.
 Customers currently make 0.30% interest per month if they are enrolled in Robinhood's Debit Card program.
 It would be great to give customers more options like having a savings account, a credit card or introduce something like Robinhood Pay where they can get money back for every purchase.
-Since they have so many users, they should try to centralize all their customers banking info into one location so they can compete with other Banks.*
+Since they have so many users, they should try to centralize all their customers banking info along with their investment portfolio into one location so they can compete with other Banks.*

 * Why do you think that offering this product or service would benefit the company?